ryancoffee/CookieSimSlim/README.md

 # CookieSimSlim
 ===============
 Slim simulator for LCLS-SLAC CookieBox detector.
-Updating for 2023 revivial on S3DF.
+Updated for 2023 revivial on S3DF.
+Capturing the concept drift case whereby variation is set to be sinusoidal for central energies and intensities and such across the number of images.

 ## The Probability Distribution Function (PDF)